lubeda/EsphoMaTrix/README.md

 The id of the icons is used later to configure the screens to display.
 So you should name them wisely.
 If you like to group icons you should prefix them e.g. with "weather_" (see Service **del_screen**)

-The first defined icon will be used as a fallback icon in case of an error, e.g. if you use a non-existing icon id.
+The first defined icon will be used as a fallback icon, in case of an error, e.g. if you use a non-existing icon id.

 GIFs are limited to 110 frames to limit the used amount of flash space.